History of the Jews in South Florida

-“My first duty to the taxpayers of Palm Beach County is to make sure that our tax dollars are protected and invested correctly and wisely,” Clerk Abruzzo said.
-“Israel Bonds are paying a higher rate than our U.S. Treasuries and are just as safe.”

 Prime Minister David Ben-Gurion welcomes an Israel Bonds delegation to Jerusalem.

-At Clerk Abruzzo’s direction, Palm Beach County was the first county in the United States to increase its investment in Israel bonds following Hamas’ attack on Israel in early October.
-The County will earn approximately $83 million in interest off its investments in Israel Bonds, Clerk Abruzzo said.
-Joseph Abruzzo, clerk of the circuit court and comptroller for Palm Beach County,announces a record $135 million purchase of Israel Bonds at Congregation Torah Ohr in Boca Raton, Florida, on Oct.
-31st 2023.

-In 2024, Palm Beach County, Florida, became the largest global investor in Israel bonds, with a total investment of $700 million.
-This amount represents 15% of the county's $4.67 billion investment portfolio, which is the maximum allowed under county policy.

 Key West, Florida Jewish history

 The exact origins of the Key West Jewish Community are not dated, but Jews were first recorded in the city in the 1880s, when the community was organized by Joe Wolfson, Abraham Wolkowsky and Mendell Rippa.
 It is believed that most settlers were escaping European persecution at the time.
 Some early settlers were shipwrecked and decided to make a living in the city.
-In 1887, Congregation B'nai Zion was founded in Key West, Fl.
+In 1887, Congregation B'nai Zion was founded in Key West.
 Morris Zion served as its first president.
 B'nai Zion's building was built in 1969, and it adheres to Conservative Judaism, though it has a Liberal slant.
 In 1895, Jewish Key West residents supported the independence of Cuba from Spain.

 West Palm Beach, Florida Jewish history

 Jews first settled in the city of West Palm Beach in 1892.